icewolfz/jiMUD/docs/codeeditor.designer.md

     - `Name` The name of the argument, must follow the lpc identify naming rules
     - `Type` The data type of the argument, types that end in * are array data types
     - `Expand` Functions allow ... expand operator that will store all dynamic arguments in this argument, it will be auto sorted as the final argument and there can only be one
+- `Includes` Files to include
+  - `Include` The path or name of include file, either a global include file name or a path to an include file
+  - `Relative` Is include relative to the file e.g. use "" instead of <> when including file
+  - `...` Browse remotely for file to include, **Note** Must be used while connected to the mud
+- `Inherits` Additional inherits for the room
+  - `Inherit` The full path to inherit or a predefined define
+- `Variables` Room variables
+  - `Name` The name of the variable
+  - `Type` The data type of the function, types that end in * are array data types
+  - `Reset` Reset the variable to value in the reset function
+  - `Value` The value of the variable

 ## Design properties